roberto1648/Data-analysis-agent/readme.md

 ## Download the data
 Download the data from [here](https://drive.google.com/file/d/109vhmnSLN3oofjFdyb58l_rUZRa0d6C8/view?usp=drivesdk).
 The data is pre-processed by turning unique string objects into integers.
-While the agent could figure this out too, I found that it was better to help it out since I could do it faster using pandas.Series.apply() (see the code).
+While the agent could figure this out too, I found that it was better to help it to make sure that it's done faster using pandas.Series.apply() (see the code).

 ## Running the agent